aplteam/Tatin/docs/PublishingPackages.md

 When a path to a package project is provided rather than a ZIP file then `]PublishProject` would create the ZIP file itself.

-Note that both `]PublishPackage` as well as `]Pack` assume that if the package about to be published depends on other packages these packages will be installed in a subfolder packages/.
+Note that both `]PublishPackage` as well as `]BuildPackage` assume that if the package about to be published depends on other packages these packages will be installed in a subfolder packages/.

 However, if the project is managed by Cider then Tatin investigates the Cider config file.
 Cider has a property `[CIDER]tatinFolder` that is designed to hold the folder with package dependencies, and if that is not empty then Tatin would use this.